Yeadon, Pennsylvania: History

 Yeadon and its surrounding land were once part of New Sweden.
 Yeadon was then known as the Swedish settlement of Mölndal (founded in 1645).
 The borough of Yeadon took its name from Yeadon Manor, which takes its name from Yeadon, West Yorkshire, in England.

+In the years following World War II, Yeadon became home to a large middle-class African American community.
+In 1959, the borough's Nile Swim Club became the first swim club owned and operated by African Americans in the United States.